Wa-Gyuto: Chef's Knife with Japanese Style Handle

 The adventages of carbon steels (e.g. White Steel, Blue Steel) are their sharpness and ease of resharpening.
 On the other hand, they are susceptible to moisture, and if not maintained properly, the blades will rust.

-Stainless steels (e.g. Silver Steel#3, VG1, VG10, Molybdenum Steel) are resistant to rust and easy to maintain.
-The sharpness of the blade is getting better year by year, but they are still more difficult to sharpen than carbon steels.
+Stainless steels (e.g. Silver Steel#3, VG1, VG10 and Molybdenum Steel) are resistant to rust and easy to maintain.
+While the sharpness of the stainless steel blades is getting better year by year, they are still more difficult to sharpen than carbon steels.

 We recommend carbon steel to people who value sharpness and ease of sharpening while recommend stainless steel to people who value rust resistance and ease of maintenance.